 Cuttlefish are like the sea’s chameleons, as they can quickly change color to blend in with their surroundings.
 This camouflaging allows them to hide from potential predators and stealthily stalk out their next meal.

 And while cuttlefish may have “fish” in their name, they are cephalopods, meaning that they are more closely related to octopus and squid.
 They have eight tentacles and two arms, as well as a calcified shell that provides protection.
 Moreover, they also have green blood and three hearts to pump it throughout their bodies.

 Platypuses are one of nature’s real anomalies.
-They have a duck-like bill, but they are mammals, but even though they are mammals, they lay eggs.
+They have a duck-like bill, but they are mammals, and even though they are mammals, they lay eggs.
 Moreover, they shoot poison out of their hind feet, also though very few mammals are poisonous.